-Step Description 1 Select the ICE kills icon from the main screen or from the system configuration).
-2 Adjust the surge voltage and select ✓ to confirm the value.
+Step Description 1 Select the ICE 🗯 icon from the main screen or from the 🚞 submenu (depends on the system configuration).
+2 Adjust the surge voltage and select \checkmark to confirm the value.
 3 Press the green illuminated "HV ON" button 4.
 4 Select to charge the capacitor (only if AUTOMATIC VOLTAGE RELEASE is disabled).
-See page 24.
-Result: The capacitor is charged up to 8 or 16kV.
+See page 25.
+Result: The capacitor is charged up to 8 or 16 kV.
 5 Select to discharge the capacitor (only if AUTOMATIC VOLTAGE RELEASE is disabled).
-See page 24.

-Step Description Result: A sudden capacitor discharge (shot) is initiated.
+See page 25.
+Result: A sudden capacitor discharge (shot) is initiated.
 If a breakdown takes place, a red oscillating curve is shown on the display screen.
-NOTE: If no trigger is received and, thus, no fault trace is shown, you may try to repeat the procedure with a higher surge voltage (if possible) by selecting the vicon.
+NOTE: If no trigger is received and, thus, no fault trace is shown, you may try to repeat the procedure with a higher surge voltage (if possible) by selecting the v icon.
 6 If necessary, adjust the display settings, TDR settings and marker position through the menu in order to identify the fault distance as precisely as possible.
-7 Go into the simple options menu in order to measure out the distance.
-Use the cursor to select one peak first.
-Drop a marker at the cursor position and move the cursor to the next peak.
-The distance between the cursor and the marker is given on the screen.
-8 Select ✓ to return to the main menu.